The two sat down,

 He opened another little door, beneath the first little door, and pulled out a coat, a blanket and a bag.
 He reached inside the opening of the door, rummaged in a plastic bag, and pulled something else out.

 He stood away from the doors, walked to the center of the room, and said, "Hello all.
 This evening there's donuts and fried chicken for dinner.
 Plus, as a treat, iced – what was iced, tea.
 After dinner, a selection will be read from the fine poet from yesterday, and short story, about a lost man arriving at an inn, will be told.
 Afterwards, a short melody will be played on the harmonica, followed by a piece of that fine chocolate candy.
-Then, before going to bed, a little cleaning for Alice and James the second will be done, will special attention given to the dates.
+Then, before going to bed, a little cleaning for Alice and James the second will be done, with special attention given to the dates.
 Let me say to you all, what a joy it has been to stay with you and give you a heartfelt thanks for your hospitality.
 Thank you all."

 Samuel sat down, set down what he had pulled from behind the little door on his right and set a bag he had been carrying down in front of him.
 He closed his eyes, prayed, and started to eat his dinner in the Anderson mausoleum.